 The big, smooth-skating centerman was the driving force behind one of the greatest lines of the 1970s, the French Connection.
 Flanked by Rick Martin and Rene Robert, the line terrorized opponents with their skill.
 Gilbert Perreault was an effortless skater who could set up his linemates just as well as score.

-He was a very consistent scorer who put up over 80 points nine times, and finished in the top 10 assists and points on five different occasions.
+He was a very consistent scorer who put up over 80 points nine times and finished in the top 10 assists and points on five different occasions.
 The Sabres’ all-time leader in goals, assists, and points made one appearance in the Final where Buffalo was defeated by the Flyers.

 #2.
 Marcel Dionne

 Marcel Dionne could flat-out score.
-Though he checked in at just 5’9″, he was able to rack up points in the NHL at a consistent basis.
+Though he checked in at just 5-foot-9, he was able to rack up points in the NHL at a consistent basis.
 He formed the Triple Crown line with Charlie Simmer and Dave Taylor doing the hard work on the wings, and Dionne doing the scoring at center.

 He scored 1,771 points in his career (6th most all-time), and finished in the top 10 in goals, assists, and points nine teams each.
-Unfortunately, Dionne’s legacy has come to be known by his lack of success in the playoffs.
+Unfortunately, Dionne’s legacy has come to be known for his lack of success in the playoffs.
 Not only did his teams not have success in the postseason, but Dionne’s individual performance also left a lot to be desired compared to his regular season production.

 #1.
 Brad Park